Cheers! St. Patrick's Day specials abound at suburban bars and restaurants

 Tap House Grill

 Locations in Algonquin, Hanover Park, Lemont, Oswego, Palatine, Plainfield, St. Charles and Wheeling; taphousegrills.com/.
-Saturday, March 12, is Kegs & Eggs day starting at 11 a.m.
-The breakfast buffet for $12.99 will be available until 1 p.m., plus there will be green beer and shots and live music.
-And from March 14-20, take advantage of Irish specials such as Reuben sliders, rolls, sandwiches and wraps, and corned beef and cabbage.
+Now through March 20, take advantage of Irish specials such as Reuben sliders, rolls, sandwiches and wraps, and corned beef and cabbage.

-Palatine: There's a St. Pat's pre-party starting at 6 p.m.
-Friday, March 11, featuring dueling pianos in the tent from 7-10 p.m.
-On Saturday, the Palatine location will be opening at 9 a.m. for Kegs & Eggs before the parade.
-Stop by the heated tent after the parade for live music, beer, shots, food and more.

 Thorn Restaurant